ncozzarin/ncozzarin.github.io/_posts/2025-07-06-justice-inequality-simulator.md

 ---

 ### 6. Normalisation
 After extracting embeddings from Legal-BERT, normalization is crucial to scale the features.
-Although BERT embeddings are roughly standardized due to LayerNorm, we amplify them by a factor (TEXT_GAIN = 5) to better integrate with any hand-crafted features added later.
+Although BERT embeddings are roughly standardized due to LayerNorm, I amplify them by a factor (TEXT_GAIN = 5) to better integrate with any hand-crafted features added later.
 This step helps stabilize training and improves model convergence.

 {% highlight python %}
 from sklearn.preprocessing import StandardScaler